ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

 Kernel trick is more computationally effective technique.
-We only need to compute $K(x_i, x'{_{i}})$for all$\binom{n}{2}$distinct pairs of$ i, i'$.
+We only need to compute $K(x_i, x'{_{i}})$ for all $\binom{n}{2}$ distinct pairs of $ i, i'$.
 This can be done without explicitly working in the enlarged feature space.
 This is important because in many applications of SVMs, the enlarged feature space is so large that computations are intractable.

 </details>